jmuehlig/perf-cpp/docs/recording.md

 config.cgroup("my-container");

 /// From a raw fd opened elsewhere in the application: wrap it in a UniqueFileDescriptor
-/// first to express ownership — the file descriptor will be closed when the monitor
+/// to pass ownership.
+The descriptor is closed once the last copy of the monitor is destroyed. config.cgroup(perf::CGroupMonitor{ perf::util::UniqueFileDescriptor{ raw_fd } });
-/// is destroyed.
-config.cgroup(perf::CGroupMonitor{ perf::util::UniqueFileDescriptor{ raw_fd } });
 ```